QuentinFombaron/moodle-block_point_view/README.md

 Voting by clicking on the desired emoji, the number of votes for the associated reaction increments and turns blue.
 If the reaction had no vote and was therefore in black and white, it becomes in color.

+**Important** : One and only one vote is possible per user and per activity.

-### 1.2 - How to change of vote ?
+### 1.2 - How to change of vote?

 <img src='https://cdn.pbrd.co/images/HvkFYUQ.png' alt='1.2.1' width='250px' /><br />

 Once a vote has been taken (see **1.1** part), modify its vote by clicking on another reaction, the number of votes will then be automatically updated.

-### 1.3 - How do I delete of vote ?
+### 1.3 - How to delete of vote?

 <img src='https://cdn.pbrd.co/images/HvkEq4M.png' alt='1.3.1' width='250px' /><br />

-Once a vote has been taken (see **1.1** part), delete its vote by clicking again on the voted activity, the vote will then be deleted.
+Once a vote has been taken (see **1.1** part), delete this vote by clicking again on the voted activity.
+The vote will then be deleted.

 ## Configuration

-### 2.0 - How to enable the reaction system ?
+### 2.0 - How to enable the reaction system?

 <img src='https://cdn.pbrd.co/images/HvLvlNh.png' alt='2.0.1' width='300px' /><br />

 On the plugin configuration page, in the `Block setting` tab, check/uncheck the box to enable/disable the reaction system.
 The activity activation and emojis customization options will be automatically hidden if the checkbox is unchecked.

-### 2.1  - How to enable the Difficulty tracks ?
+### 2.1  - How to enable the Difficulty tracks?

 <img src='https://cdn.pbrd.co/images/HvLvuHJ.png' alt='2.1.1' width='300px' /><br />

 On the plugin configuration page, in the `Block setting` tab, check/uncheck the box to enable/disable the difficulty tracks.
 The activation options on the activities will be automatically hidden if the box is unchecked.

-### 3.0 - How to enable reactions on an activity ?
+### 3.0 - How to enable reactions on an activity?

 <img src='https://cdn.pbrd.co/images/HvLwl7b.png' alt='3.0.1' width='300px' /><br />

-Once the reaction system is enabled (see **2.0** part), in the ` Configuration of Reactions and Difficulty Traks` tab, enable reactions on an activity by simply checking the box to the right of the name of the associated activity.
+Once the reaction system is enabled (see **2.0** part), in the ` Configuration of Reactions and Difficulty Tracks` tab, enable reactions on an activity by simply checking the box to the right of the name of the associated activity.

-### 3.1 - How to activate reactions on all activities of the same type ?
+### 3.1 - How to activate reactions on all activities of the same type?

 <img src='https://cdn.pbrd.co/images/HvLvErjN.png' alt='3.1.1' width='500px' /><br />

 Once the reaction system is enabled (see **2.0** part), in the tab `Configuration of Reactions and Difficulty Tracks`, enable/disable reactions on all activities of the same type by clicking on the associated buttons.
 For example on the image above, the management of all resources.

-### 3.2 - How to enable the reactions on all the activities of the same course ?
+### 3.2 - How to enable the reactions on all the activities of the same course?

 <img src='https://cdn.pbrd.co/images/HvLvMdP.png' alt='3.2.1' width='600px' /><br />

 Once the reaction system is enabled (see **2.0** part), in the tab `Configuration of Reactions and Difficulty Tracks`, enable/disable the reactions on all the activities of the same course by clicking on the associated button.

-### 3.3 - How to define difficulty tracks ?
+### 3.3 - How to define difficulty tracks?

 <img src='https://cdn.pbrd.co/images/HvLwX98.png' alt='3.3.1' width='350px' /><br />